Marketing Transparency Notice

 - What is the legal basis for Creditsafe to process data?

-- Is data transferred to a recipient outside of the European Union or the European Economic Area?
+- Is data transferred to a recipient outside of the UK, European Union, or the European Economic Area?

 - How long does Creditsafe store data?

-- What are my rights as a data subject?
+- What are your rights as a data subject?

-- Do I have an obligation to share or update data with Creditsafe?
+- Do you have an obligation to share or update data with Creditsafe?

-- Is my data used for profiling or scoring?
+- Is your data used for profiling or scoring?

 Creditsafe Business Solutions Limited can be contacted at: